-One of the challenges of a typical merge queue is that it can slow down merging.
-Merge queues enforce the ordering of commits and validate those commits in sequence, likely slowing down the speed at which merges land.
+Traditional merge queues provide many benefits, but they can also slow teams down by enforcing the ordering of commits and validating those commits in sequence—likely reducing the speed at which merges land.

 In your repository settings, you have the option to enforce the Graphite Merge Queue.
 If it isn't enforced, users will be able to merge PRs through GitHub directly (bypassing the merge queue entirely).
-Enforcing the Graphite Merge Queue requires some configuration on GitHub's side, namely setting up the correct branch protection rules and authorizing with Graphite's GitHub App rather than OAuth - more docs coming on this soon.
+Enforcing the Graphite Merge Queue requires some configuration on GitHub's side, namely setting up the correct branch protection rules and authorizing with Graphite's GitHub App rather than OAuth.
+Read more about advanced Graphite Merge Queue settings.

-When a PR is added to the Graphite Merge Queue, we leave comments on your GitHub PR in three cases: when the PR is added to the queue, when it is merged via the queue, and when it fails/is removed from the queue.
+When a PR is added to the Graphite Merge Queue, we leave comments on your GitHub PR in three instances: when the PR is added to the queue, when it is merged through the queue, and when it fails/is removed from the queue.